 4. Ishida: Though it might be a little hard to find, admittedly located basically in an alley, this 9-person restaurant serves up some of the best service in the area alongside their beef.
 Customers love the variety of sauces and salts on offer, as well as the beautiful presentation and attentive staff.

 There’s a good reason the restaurant now finds itself with 4 locations in Kobe!
+It’s often noted to be the best Kobe beef restaurant in Kobe.
 Make a reservation here after checking out the menu on their site.
 Open 11:30am-3pm & 5pm-10pm Thursday-Tuesday.
 (Google Map)

 5. Kobe Harborland Sandaya: As the name suggests, Harborland is right on the water, a spacious fine dining restaurant with an emphasis on high-class service.
 Unlike most Kobe beef restaurants in Kobe, Harborlands target demographic is not businessmen but couples.
 Their wine selection is top notch, and carefully selected to go with each meal, side dishes and all.